GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/♻️-debt-refactor.md

 (optional) Do you have a proposed solution?

+## 🌎 Localization

+(optional) Provide any new copy along with translations available.

 ## ✅ Acceptance Criteria

 A set of assumptions which, when tested, verify that the debt was addressed and expected functionality has not been affected.